The-Sequence-Ontology/Specifications/gff3.md

     <dd>The source is a free text qualifier intended to describe the algorithm or operating procedure that generated this feature.
 Typically this is the name of a piece of software, such as "Genescan" or a database name, such as "Genbank."
 In effect, the source is used to extend the feature ontology by adding a qualifier to the type creating a new composite type that is a subclass of the type in the type column.</dd>

     <dt>Column 3: "type"</dt>
     <dd>The type of the feature (previously called the "method").
-This is constrained to be either: (a) a term from the "lite" version of the Sequence Ontology - SOFA, a term from the full Sequence Ontology - it must be an is_a child of sequence_feature (SO:0000110) or (c) a SOFA or SO accession number.
-The latter alternative is distinguished using the syntax SO:000000.</dd>
+This is constrained to be either a term from the Sequence Ontology or an SO accession number.
+The latter alternative is distinguished using the syntax SO:000000.
+In either case, it must be sequence_feature (SO:0000110) or an is_a child of it.</dd>

     <dt>Columns 4 & 5: "start" and "end"</dt>
     <dd>